MisterPeModder/SensorSensei/doc/protocol.md

 The linking is divided into two phases and a config:

 - **Config**: Both client and gateway has to be given matching pair of key to sign the exchange
 - **Handshake Phase**: The client initiates the connection by asking an ID to the gateway.
-He has to to send a fingerprint and hash it to ensure integrity.
+He has to send a fingerprint and hash it to ensure integrity.
 The gateway responds with an ID and the same fingerprint and hash it with the ID.
 - **Data send**: After a successful handshake, the client can send data to the gateway and then receive data from the gateway.